thacuber2a03/thacuber2a03.github.io/things/bookmarks.md

   - added "How to Make a Rhythm Game" by 7th Beat Games
   - added new category, "interesting videos", bound to split into different categories
   - added "one hit wonders (and their other songs)" by [@boogiehead](https://www.youtube.com/@boogieheadmusic)

+- 22/04/24
+  - correct description for "one hit wonders (and their other songs)" (it actually describes one-hit wonders with songs that are popular in other countries as well)